-"I packed my bag in five minutes," recalls Burt, who played for Daugherty from 2001 to erty's time either.
-2006 on the University of Washington's women's team.
+"I packed my bag in five minutes," recalls Burt, who played for Daugherty from 2001 to 2006 on the University of Washington's women's team.
 "I thought June had had a heart attack.
 I didn't know if she had passed away because I didn't have a lot of information.
 Immediately my adrenaline started going and I just left."